 Proposed Schedule for teleconferences

-Most of the work will be accomplished through the Myanmar GP email myanmargp@icann.org and face-to-face meeting.
+Most of the work will be accomplished through the Myanmar GP email myanmargp@icann.org and face-to-face meetings.
 The GP will be holding regular teleconferences every two weeks, for the period of the work.
-In addition, the task force will also organize face-to-face meetings, tentatively during the discussions on variants ( 13-Aug-18) and then towards the end of the work
+In addition, the GP will also organize face-to-face meetings, tentatively during the discussions on variants ( 13-Aug-18) and then towards the end of the work

 Source of Funding and Logistics